 - Water - to keep the heap moist and covered

 - Correct size of particles and heap (small particles, large heap)

 Compost bins are available in a range of shapes and sizes from online retailers and hardware stores.
+Residents can also purchase compost bins through Compost Revolution.
 Further Information:

 Bokashi bins are ideal for smaller apartments or units, as they conveniently can be kept inside.
 This system can handle smaller volumes of kitchen waste, including scraps that generally can't go into a compost bin like meat and dairy.
 The system uses a process of fermentation (aided by the 'bokashi mix' sprinkled over layers of kitchen scraps) and results in 'bokashi juice' that can be diluted and added to your garden or indoor pot plants.

 Bokashi bins also produce solid 'bokashi waste', which can be buried in your garden or added to a conventional compost heap where a complete breakdown of the waste occurs.
 If you don't have access to a garden, that's okay!
-Many community gardens are happy to accept this solid waste in their compost heaps.
-Check with your closest community garden by visiting the Darebin Food Harvest Network website for contact details.
+Many community gardens and home composters are happy to accept this solid waste in their compost heaps.
+Check with your closest community garden or visit Share Waste to find a compost heap near you!

 Worm farms are a great option for people with smaller yards or balconies.
 With your worm farm you can produce rich soil (castings) and liquid fertiliser (worm juice) in a small area.
-Worm farming uses selected worms (typically Tiger Worms, Red Wrigglers and Indian Blues) to break down kitchen and garden scraps.
+Worm farms uses specific worms (typically Tiger Worms, Red Wrigglers and Indian Blues) to break down kitchen and garden scraps.